And so another grim, painful milestone is reached. It is now a quarter of a century since the Ogoni 9 were murdered in Nigeria.

 But the years passed.
 In 2009, after legal action was brought by the Wiwa family, Shell settled out of court in the hours before the trial.
 It may be a corporate titan, but it was too timid to stand in court.

-In the aftermath, we methodically went though the court depositions which provided new evidence of Shell’s financial and logistical involvement with the Nigerian military and the dreaded Lt.
+In the aftermath, we methodically went through the court depositions which provided new evidence of Shell’s financial and logistical involvement with the Nigerian military and the dreaded Lt.
 Col. Okuntimo who was guilty of much of the torture, rape, and pillage that the Ogoni suffered.
 The witnesses also revealed that Saro-Wiwa and the others had been framed.

 We also knew that witnesses in Ken’s original sham trial had alleged they were bribed by Shell to testify against Saro-Wiwa.
 A charge the company has always denied.
 But the Wiwa case was not the only one against Shell.